 This might seem like a secondary concern.
-After all, isn’t your main priority making sure your employees are properly trained in all of their respective functions related to the hazardous materials that will be received and/or offered, such as the handling, packaging, and labeling?
+After all, isn’t your main priority making sure your employees are properly trained in all of their respective functions related to the hazardous materials that will be received and/or offered, such as the classification, identification, packaging, marking, labeling, documentations just to name a few?
 It is, but that doesn’t mean you can afford to overlook maintaining proper records.

 What are Hazmat Training Record Retention Requirements?

 These hazmat record retention requirements are the legal requirements surrounding how you maintain your employees’ certification records.
 They can be found in Title 49 Code of Federal Regulation, Subpart H, Section 172.704.